cnenno/Ansible_Linux_Learning/README.md

-# CSC 395 - Fundamentals of Modern Linux Administration
+# THIS CONTENT IS FROM MSSA / SAINT MARTIN's CSC 395 - Fundamentals of Modern Linux Administration

+## The intent is retain knowledge and allow others to review the content
+## For study purposes ONLY!

 ## Lab Exercises